pingidentity/pipeline-example-platform/README.md

 5. **Move** the new, generated configuration out of the generated-platform.tf file and into the base module at the bottom of `/terraform/pingone_platform.tf`.

 6. To do this move, copy the resource block from the generated-platform.tf file and paste it into the pingone_platform.tf file.
+Typically, this will be placed above the `output` block at the bottom of the file.

 7. After pasting, modify the **environment_id** attribute to reference the environment created by Terraform: `pingone_environment.target_environment.id` rather than the hardcoded value.
 This change will allow the configuration to be deployed to any environment created by the pipeline.